|About Victoria DiGiorgio|

-In March 1980, a 12-year-old Frank Gotti was riding his friend’s mini-bike when tragedy struck the family.
-He was hit by a car, and he lay on the street until he was rushed to the trauma unit.
+In March 1980, a 12-year-old Frank Gotti was riding his friend’s mini-bike when tragedy struck.
+He drove out onto the street and was hit by a car driven by neighbor John Favara.

-Their backyard neighbor, John Favara, had been drinking and was driving erratically.
-He ran over the boy and dragged him for about 200 feet until neighbors pounced on his hood and stopped the car.
+Favara had been drinking and was driving erratically.
+He ran over the boy and dragged him for about 200 feet until neighbors pounced on the hood and stopped the car.

 Frank Gotti lost his life that night.
-And four months after his death, Favara was reported to have disappeared.
+And four months after his death, Favara disappeared.

 DiGiorgio went into depression and was suicidal after losing her son.
-She was practically bed-ridden for a whole year after the tragic death.
+She was practically bed-ridden for a whole year after the tragic death of her son.